 Thirty students from the University of Montreal and McGill University were recruited to participate to the experiment.
-All participants had normal, or corrected to normal vision.
+Participants were between 20 and 30 years of age.
+They all had normal, or corrected to normal vision.
 Informed consent was obtained before the beginning of the experiment and a monetary compensation was provided.